electron/packager/readme.md

 `strict-ssl` - *Boolean*

   Whether SSL certificates are required to be valid when downloading Electron. **Defaults to `true`**.

+`version` - *String*

+  The Electron version with which the app is built (without the leading 'v') - for example, [`0.33.9`](https://github.com/atom/electron/releases/tag/v0.33.9).
+See [Electron releases](https://github.com/atom/electron/releases) for valid versions.
+If omitted, it will use the version of the nearest local installation of electron-prebuilt.

 `version-string` - *Object*